 - Did the Public Safety Industry have any notice of the FCC’s intention to permit leasing in this Band (as required by the Administrative Procedures Act)?
 Paragraphs 74-79 of the Commission’s Sixth Further Notice of Proposed Rulemaking discusses an option to permit public safety licensees in the band to lease their licensed spectrum to Critical Infrastructure Industry or commercial interests.
 However, it does not mention the possibility of only issuing a single license to a State, and then allowing the State to be the only lessor.

-The Commission’s Order represents a dramatic difference from the current 4.9 GHz licensing process (albeit not as dramatic as the FCC’s recent decision to permit unlicensed devices in the 6 GHz band).
+The Commission’s Sixth Order represents a dramatic difference from the current 4.9 GHz licensing process (albeit not as dramatic as the FCC’s recent decision to permit unlicensed devices in the 6 GHz band).
 The FCC’s Decision could enable a variety of non-public safety usage in the band, depending on the interests of each state.